-A radio documentary where one family from Donegal travel all the way to the headquarters of the EU in Brussels in search of some help - and answers to their daughters death.
+A radio documentary where one family from Donegal travel all the way to the headquarters of the EU in Brussels in search of some help and to get some answers about the death of their daughter, who was tragically killed in a car accident in Co.
+Donegal in 2001.
+(2009)

 On 12th June 2001 Sinead McDaid was tragically killed in a car accident in Co.
 Donegal.
 Her parents Sean and Magdalene Farren are still looking for answers to her death.
 Eight and a half years later, with all avenues in Ireland exhausted, Mr Farren Goes to Brussels.